shadenshabayek/shadenshabayek.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research  &  Data scientist at the [Center of Expertise for Digital Platform regulation](https://www.peren.gouv.fr/en/) (PEReN), a center placed under the joint authority of the French Ministers of Economy, Culture and Digital Technology. <br>
+I am currently a Research  &  Data scientist at the [Center of Expertise for Digital Platform regulation](https://www.peren.gouv.fr/en/) (PEReN), a center placed under the joint authority of the French Ministries of Economy, Culture and Digital Technology. <br>

 I am also an associate researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/).